Rodin Museum/ Knickerbocker Ice

 The availability of cheap ice made it possible to get fresh fruit and produce over a longer season, and meat processing could move out of the city.
 Prior to ice year round, meats would spoil quickly if not consumed, cured, pickled, or salted.
 Fresh beef required the slaughter of steer nearby, usually done on the banks of the Schuylkill River with disposal of carcasses therein.
+What goes great with a steak?
 Makers of lager beer, which requires cold temperature fermentation and storing, consumed 20 percent of all the ice harvested in Philadelphia.
 By 1880, 1,278 workers supplied the city with ice.

-This stone-lined pit was 13 feet across and 18 feet deep and could store tons of ice, enough to last from one winter to another, as described here.
+This stone-lined pit was 13 feet across and 18 feet deep and could store tons of ice, enough to last from one winter to another, as described in this outside article here.
 It was covered over and now lies under the Liberty Bell Center.

 In 1829 the horse drawn ice cutter was invented, dropping the price of ice by 70 percent.
 Ice harvesting became more industrialized.